 The damages and impacts resulting from flood events present a substantial threat to communities, infrastructure and natural resources throughout the state.
 Since 2007, Maryland has experienced four hurricane and flood events warranting Presidential Disaster Declarations, resulting in more than $95 million in federal public assistance.
-This program requests actions that can be taken before a flood event to reduce the risk to life, property, and natural resources.
-The funds will be used for projects that seek to achieve this reduced risk in whatever manner is most feasible for the local community.
+The Community Resilience Program supports actions that can be taken before a flood event to reduce the risk to life, property, and natural resources.
+The program’s funds are used for projects that seek to achieve this reduced risk in whatever manner is most feasible for the local community.
 Ideal projects foster innovative adaptation strategies that ensure that Maryland communities are increasingly resilient to flood risks, work to ascertain that Bay and ocean waters meet living resource and human needs, and serve to enhance the protection and management of the state’s resources.
 Projects should also help communities more clearly communicate the risks associated with hazards in order to better protect citizens, infrastructure, and natural resources.

 Maryland's Community Resilience Program leverages state and federal funding to promote and support comprehensive and holistic projects that address both water quality and quantity through a watershed-scale planning approach.
 More information about the funding that supports this program can be found below:

 CoastSmart Communities is supported by funding from the National Oceanic Atmospheric Administration (NOAA) and helps local communities understand and plan for coastal impacts, such as storm surge, shoreline erosion, sea level rise, and nuisance flooding

 Green Infrastructure Resilience is supported by funding from the Environmental Protection Agency and helps local communities understand and plan for stormwater and riparian flooding hazards

 Resiliency through Restoration Initiative is supported by state capital funds and helps local communities design and implement natural and nature-based resilience projects